-A. The UFC's Monopoly Power in the Relevant Output Market

-- 1. The Relevant Output Market - 45.
-The Relevant Output Market is the promotion of live Professional MMA bouts. - 46.
-Promoters of live professional MMA bouts arrange contests between Professional MMA Fighters who compete in one-on-one fights known as bouts. - 47.
+- A. The UFC's Monopoly Power in the Relevant Output Market - 1.
+The Relevant Output Market - 54.
+The Relevant Output Market is the promotion of live Elite Professional MMA bouts. - 55.
+Promoters of live professional MMA bouts arrange contests between Professional MMA Fighters who compete in one-one-one fights known as bouts. - 56.
 Live professional MMA bouts are held in venues for which admission tickets are sold.
-Revenues from the promotion of live professional MMA bouts may also include broadcast of the event on PPV, television, or over the Internet as well as through the sale of live and taped television programming, video-on-demand, merchandise (videos, DVDs, video games, apparel, hats, sporting equipment, etc.), event sponsorships, and the collection of MMA-related copyright and trademark royalties. - 48.
-The successful promotion of a live Professional MMA event requires a critical mass of top Professional MMA Fighters-i.e., those Fighters who have reputations for winning professional bouts (often reflected in MMA fighter rankings published by MMA publications) or who have gained notoriety with the MMA fan base and thus who can attract a wide audience.
+Revenues from the promotion of live professional MMA bouts may also include broadcast of the event on PPV, television, or over the Internet as well as through the sale of live and taped television programming, video-on-demand, merchandise (videos, DVDs, video games, apparel, hats, sporting equipment, etc.), event sponsorships, and the collection of MMA-related copyright and trademark royalties. - 57.
+The successful promotion of a live Elite Professional MMA event requires Elite Professional MMA Fighters-i.e., those Fighters who have reputations for winning professional bouts or who have gained notoriety with the MMA fan base and thus who can attract a wide audience.
 Mixed Martial Artists are skilled athletes who typically train for years before competing professionally.
-A successful promotion of a live Professional MMA event also requires a suitable venue, access to PPV or television distribution outlets, sponsors, and endorsements. - 49.
-MMA is a unique blend of various martial arts disciplines, including, e.g., boxing, Muay Thai (kickboxing), judo, wrestling, Brazilian jiu-jitsu, taekwondo and karate.
+A successful promotion of a live Elite Professional MMA event also requires a suitable venue, access to PPV or television distribution outlets, sponsors and endorsements. - 58.
+MMA is a unique blend of various martial arts disciplines, including, e.g., boxing, Muay Thai (kick-boxing), judo, wrestling, Brazilian jiu-jitsu, taekwondo and karate.
 The rules of MMA differentiate it from other combat sports (such as boxing, which does not allow kicks, takedowns, chokeholds, joint-locks, or any strikes below the waist).
-Similarly, wrestling does not allow striking of any kind (kicks, punches, etc.), and does not have an outlet for elite amateur wrestlers to continue their athletic careers as wrestlers professionally. - 50.
-MMA is distinct from "professional" wrestling as currently promoted under the umbrella of World Wrestling Entertainment ("WWE").
+Similarly, wrestling does not allow striking of any kind (kicks, punches, etc.), and does not have an outlet for elite amateur wrestlers to continue their athletic careers as wrestlers professionally. - 59.
+MMA is distinct from "professional" wrestling as currently promoted under the umbrella of the World Wrestling Entertainment ("WWE").
 Professional wrestling is now acknowledged to be "staged"-that is, scripted entertainment involving acting with the outcome of individual matches predetermined.
-Combat sports such as boxing or those that are limited to a single martial art, such as judo, are not adequate substitutes for live Professional MMA.
+Combat sports such as boxing or those that are limited to a single martial art, such as judo, are not adequate substitutes for live Elite Professional MMA.
 There is no meaningful market substitute amongst the television-viewing and ticket-paying audience for the sport of MMA.
-Single-discipline combat sports, such as boxing and kickboxing, do not qualify as economic substitutes because they do not enjoy reasonable interchangeability of use and cross-elasticity of demand amongst the consuming audience.
+Single discipline combat sports, such as boxing and kick-boxing, do not qualify as economic substitutes because they do not enjoy reasonable interchangeability of use and cross-elasticity of demand amongst the consuming audience.